Support Teens to Manage a Chronic Illness

 Shared decisions increases their sense of control over their condition.
 Teens can begin to take ownership over their health.
 They get to practice important decision making skills.
 Their ability to overcome and bounce back from challenges is strengthened.
 Parents have a wonderful opportunity to nurture their teen’s resilience by supporting them to manage their chronic illness.

-In this Q&A, we spoke with Dr. Victoria Miller, a clinical psychologist at the Children’s Hospital of Philadelphia and affiliate faculty at CPTC, to explore how parents can best support teens living with a chronic illness.
+In this Q&A, I spoke with Dr. Victoria Miller, a clinical psychologist at the Children’s Hospital of Philadelphia and affiliate faculty at CPTC, to explore how parents can best support teens living with a chronic illness.
 Dr. Miller’s clinical practice focuses on counseling families that have a child living with cystic fibrosis.
 Her research focuses on how to be sure that children, adolescents, and parents are all best involved in decision making related to managing childhood chronic illnesses like diabetes or asthma.
-Strengthen family communication by reading these helpful tips.

 Victoria Miller (VM): Overall, as adolescents mature, their decision-making ability increases and communication between parents and teens is strengthened.
 This tells us that adolescents have the ability to be successful partners in the family decision-making process.
 We’ve learned this to be the case for youth with a range of illnesses.